-Please prepare your manuscript before submitting to JPT.
+Please prepare your manuscript before submitting it to JPT.
 Use the following guidelines below:

 Language in the manuscript

 We currently accept manuscripts in the Indonesian language but we are also very welcome the manuscripts in English.

 Manuscripts files should be provided in Microsoft Word format.
 We do not accept other formats, such as LaTex or PDF files.
 Editable files are required for processing in production.

 Articles should be between 10-15 pages, including references.
 A maximum of 4 pages of lengthy appendices is allowed.